k-CIR/cir-wiki/docs/natmeg/opm-acquisition/01_OPM-Acquisition.md

 ## After the recording

 After finishing the recording, turn off the sensors and enter the MSR to let the participant out.
 Pull out the sensors _until the participant can pull their head out of the helmet_ and only then carefully lower them.
 Disconnect all the cables and let the participant out of the MSR for debriefing and changing back to their clothes.

+Optionally, record another empty room recording.

-In the MSR, depending on whether someone will record OPM-MEG right after you, push all the sensors out to be flush with the inside of the helmet (if someone is recording OPM-MEG after you) or push them fully in for putting the system in the storage closet (if someone is recording SQUID-MEG after you). *Only move the helmet together with a second person* that takes care of the cables and *ask for help from an experienced OPM-MEG user* if you have not been trained in it.
+In the MSR, depending on whether someone will record OPM-MEG right after you, push all the sensors out to be flush with the inside of the helmet (if someone is recording OPM-MEG after you) or push them fully in for putting the system in the storage closet (if someone is recording SQUID-MEG after you). *Only move the helmet with a second person* that takes care of the cables and *ask for help from an experienced OPM-MEG user* if you have not been trained in it.

 Unless someone is recording right after you, make sure to turn off the OPM rack in reverse order from "Switching on the system".